 Hot Tub Filter Cleaning: How Often and How to Do It Right

-According to CDC hot tub water quality guidelines{:target=“_blank”}, proper filtration is a critical layer of spa sanitation, sanitizer alone cannot compensate for a clogged filter.
-Dirty filters are one of the most common causes of cloudy water, and replacing a filter often resolves chemistry problems that chemical adjustments cannot.
+According to CDC hot tub water quality guidelines{:target=“_blank”}, proper filtration is a critical layer of spa sanitation, sanitizer alone can’t compensate for a clogged filter.
+Dirty filters are one of the most common causes of cloudy water, and replacing a filter often resolves chemistry problems that chemical adjustments can’t.

 Video guide